 FreedomCoop’s Open Collaborative Platform [OCP] and LearnDeep’s software for their high school fab lab network in Milwaukee Wisconsin USA are forks of NRP.
 Freedom Coop is a project created by FairCoop which wants to create a complete “integral” economic system in Europe.
 OCP started out as a platform for Freedom Coop, but has expanded to incorporate several other Fair Coop projects including the Bank of the Commons.
 OCP added several features to NRP, including connections to their cryptocurrency FairCoin, and its blockchain Fair Chain.
 Fair Chain has a different consensus mechanism than Bitcoin or Ethereum, called “proof of cooperation”, which uses ‘Collaboratively Validated Nodes‘ (CVNs) to create new blocks.

 Bonfire is developing a suite of software implementing the Activity Pub standard for federated social networks, and is adding a Valueflows extension for combined social and economic networking, which we think is the wave of the future.
 LearnDeep is switching from the older NRP framework to the newer Bonfire framework for their new system.
 They want to “upcycle” materials donated by local businesses and use them for student fab lab creations.
-They are adding “open inventories” to NRP, where the fab labs at different schools in the Milwaukee area can see what materials are available at all the other schools and from donors and request and move them from one school to another using library transportation systems.
-They will also use the NRP Recipe feature to share designs and methods, and will talk to Sensorica in the fall to explore design collaboration possibilities.
-Fair Coop is also planning to use open inventories between their “local nodes” and will use the same software features.
+They are adding “inventory offers and requests”, where the fab labs at different schools in the Milwaukee area can see what materials are on offer at all the other schools and from donors and request and move them from one school to another using library transportation systems.

-Locecon, the local economic analysis software that is now dormant and waiting to be rebuilt, was based on the same model as NRP, but taken to a higher level, with aggregates of agents and resources, to analyze the potential and actual flows of resources within a community.
+Locecon, an experimental local economic analysis software that is now dormant and waiting to be rebuilt, was based on the same model as NRP, but taken to a higher level, with aggregates of agents and resources, to analyze the potential and actual flows of resources within a community.

-The Mutual Aid Networks (a project to organize cooperative local economies) have been using Locecon for analysis, and when Locecon comes back to life, plan to use it in a feedback loop between the analysis and operational levels, where the actual events in the network feed back into the analysis and then back again as suggestions for improvement in operational projects.
+The Mutual Aid Networks (a project to organize cooperative local economies) used Locecon for analysis, and when Locecon comes back to life, plan to use it in a feedback loop between the analysis and operational levels, where the actual events in the network feed back into the analysis and then back again as suggestions for improvement in operational projects.

-The next stage of experiments from the same people who have been developing the proofs of concept involves refactoring those systems into smaller components which can be deployed on decentralized infrastructures.
+The next stage of experiments requires refactoring those systems into smaller components which can be deployed on decentralized infrastructures.
 While the components could be used on blockchains, we do not consider those to be either decentralized or flexible enough for the coming requirements, which we think will involve many agents of many kinds, both individuals and organizations, all over the world, in many domains, and need creative contributions from many people who need to be able to act independently and still be able to interoperate.
 Blockchains are like platforms to the extent that all of the participants use the same code and the same logical blockchain, although the chain may have many replicants.
 Bonfire, mentioned above, is an example of the next stage, as is Holo-REA built on the Holochain framework.

 So we think that future needs to be built on vocabularies and protocols instead of platforms, even cooperative platforms.
-This is happening in several projects, for example, the Open Cooperative Ecosystem (OCE) emerging from FairCoop.
+This is happening in several projects.

-The vocabulary for mutual-coordination economic networks is being developed in the ValueFlows project, which emerged from several previous projects including NRP, and uses the REA ontology as a foundation.
+The vocabulary for mutual-coordination economic networks is being developed in the Valueflows project (which this website documents).Valueflows emerged from several previous projects including NRP, and uses the REA ontology as a foundation.

-The collaborating participants in OCE are testing three different decentralized protocols: Scuttlebutt, Holochain, and ActivityPub.
-The Moinho community in Brazil is working with Scuttlebutt; FairCoop and the Mutual Aid Networks are working with ActivityPub; and the Holochain project is just starting now, with some primary implementations of sample crypto mutual credit currencies, which are a step towards the REA integration.
+The collaborating participants in the next stage are testing three different decentralized protocols: Scuttlebutt, Holochain, and ActivityPub.
+The Moinho community in Brazil is working with Scuttlebutt; and the Holochain project is just starting now, with some primary implementations of sample crypto mutual credit currencies, which are a step towards their REA integration.
 The ultimate goal is to have the components work on all three protocols and be able to cross-communicate with each of them.
 Each of those protocols has pluses and minuses, and will be most useful in some situations but possibly not as useful in others.
 And then, time and practice will tell.